JoinColony/colonyJS/sdk/docs/reference/api/classes/events.ColonyEventManager.md

 Furthermore, no `fromBlock` or `toBlock` requirements can be given (that is done on a global level in [getMultiEvents](events.ColonyEventManager.md#getmultievents))

 **`remarks`**
-We can do that as we do not have ambiguous events across our contracts, so we will always be able to find the right contract to parse the event data later on
+We can do that as we do not have ambiguous events across our contracts, so we will always be able to find the right contract to parse the event data later on.
+Note that `ColonyMultiFilter` does not allow for params to be passed in.

 **`example`**
 Filter for all `DomainAdded` events for a specific [ColonyNetwork.Colony](ColonyNetwork.Colony.md) contract